MD MSc PhD

 I came to the School in 2005 to do an MSc Epidemiology and stayed to do a PhD with Oona Campbell on one of the first Graduate Teaching Assistantships from 2006-2009.
 My PhD investigated the influence of distance and level of care on health service use for childbirth in Zambia, linking individual and household survey data with health facility census data in a Geographical Information System (GIS).

-From October 2009, I have been working as an epidemiologist at the Institute of Public Health at Heidelberg University in Germany, while still collaborating with various researchers at the School.
-Since 2014, I have been heading the Unit of Epidemiology and Biostatistics at the Institute of Public Health in Heidelberg and acting as deputy institute head.
+From October 2009, I have been working as an epidemiologist at the Heidelberg Institute of Global Health at Heidelberg University in Germany, while still collaborating with various researchers at the School.
+Since 2014, I have been heading the Unit of Epidemiology and Biostatistics at the Heidelberg Institute of Global Health.

 During my time at LSHTM I was teaching on the MSc modules Extended Epidemiology, Statistics for Epidemiology and Population Health (STEPH), Statistical Methods in Epidemiology (SME) and Epidemiology & Control of Communicable Diseases (ECCD), furthermore on the Intensive Course in Epidemiology and Medical Statistics (ICEMS) and the Distance Learning MSc Clinical Trials.
 I am still a tutor on the DL module Basic Statistics for Clinical Trials.

-In Heidelberg, I teach the epidemiology module of the MSc International Health, as well as epidemiology for medical students.
-I also coordinate the elective subject "Global Health" for medical students.
+In Heidelberg, I coordinate and teach in the epidemiology/statistics module of the MSc International Health, as well as teaching epidemiology and global health for medical students.
+I also coordinate the elective subject "Global Health", the "Global Health Track" and the Heidelberg Graduate School of Global Health, all for medical students.

 My first research focus is in maternal and neonatal health, in particular the influence of distance and quality of care.
 A current project is using data from Ghana, in a collaboration with Betty Kirkwood's team and the Kintampo Health Research Centre.